-Every employee who has worked for at least 13 weeks is entitled to a minimum period of notice prior to the termination of employment or dismissal (with exception to dismissal because of gross misconduct e.g theft).
-This period varies depending on your length of service.
+Every employee who has worked for at least 13 weeks is entitled to a minimum period of notice if their employer wants to end their employment (with exception to dismissal because of gross misconduct e.g theft).
+This period varies depending on your length of service as follows:

-13 weeks, but less than 2 years' service = one week Two years, but less than 5 years = two weeks Five years, but less than 10 years = four weeks Ten years, but less than 15 years = six weeks More than fifteen years = eight weeks
+13 weeks, but less than 2 years' service = one week's notice Two years, but less than 5 years service = two weeks' notice Five years, but less than 10 years service= four weeks' notice Ten years, but less than 15 years service = six weeks' notice More than fifteen years service = eight weeks' notice

-An employer has the option to offer payment for the amount of the notice period instead of asking you to work that time.
+An employer has the option to offer payment for the amount of the notice period instead of asking you to work that time f this is provided for in your contract of employment.

-If you had been dismissed without prior notice please come in to our Drop-In centre for assessment!
+If you had been dismissed without prior notice or with less notice than you are entitled to please come in to our Drop-In centre for assessment!